zaza0209/GEERL/reply_to_u1HY.md

 Many thanks for your prompt feedback before the discussion deadline.
 As you have seen, we have provided a comprehensive response to your comments during the rebuttal, with **7** official comments posted, covering:
 * Refined theorical results and their connections to the existing literature (Official Comment 3);
-* Extensions to our proposed methodology as well as their differences from the existing methods (Official Comments 1 \& 4);
+* Extensions to our proposed methodology as well as their differences from the existing methods (Official Comments 1 \& 5);
-*

-We have already developed a comprehensive plan to address these concerns during the revision process.
-Specifically, we will:
+* Significance justifications of our empirical studies (Official Comments 4 \& 7);
+* Presentations (Official Comments 3, 6 \& 7);
+* Novelty Justifications (Official Comment 5).

+We are glad to know that most of your concerns have been addressed and believe our paper has been improved quiet a bit by addressing these comments.
+Now, the only primary concern left appears to be the clarity and presentation.
+To address this remaining comment, we have prepared a plan below on how to revise the paper.
+As you can see, all the points have been mentioned in our responses and can be readily incorporated in the paper.

-1. **Add a subsection at the beginning of the paper** to introduce symbols and definitions, such as the defintion of the value function and regret, enhancing clarity for readers.
+1. We plan to **add a subsection at the beginning of the paper** to introduce the symbols and definitions, including the defintion of the value function and regret (as per our Officient Comment 3), to enhance clarity for the readers.
-2. **Remove some non-essential content** to free up space within the 9-page limit, allowing us to present the complete theoretical conditions and results (see e.g., our reponse to the second point of your comments on Clarity).
+2. We plan to use the extra page to **present the complete theoretical conditions and results** discussed in Official Comments 3 \& 6 in the statistical properties section.
-3. **Provide more detailed descriptions of the real-world data** we use, to improve understanding and relevance (see our reponse to the third and forth points of your comments on Clarity and on Significance Justification).
-4. **Highlight the contribution** The integration of generalized estimating equations (GEE), a classical statistical tool for longitudinal and clustered data, into the reinforcement learning (RL) framework is unconventional.
-This approach bridges the gap between statistical methods for correlated data and modern RL techniques, addressing a unique set of challenges rarely explored in RL literature.
+3. We plan to add the discussions in our Official Comment 7 in the motivation paragraph in the introduction to **better motivate the real-world data application** we use, as well as the discussions in Official Comment 4 in the empirical studies to justify the significance of our empirical findings.
+4. We plan to add our discussions in our Official Comments 4 \& 5 in the introduction and related work sections to **better highlight the contributions**.

-We also wanted to bring your attention that writing clarity and presentation, while important, are not critical issues that affect the core contributions of our work.
-These changes will focus on improving the presentation without altering the core algorithm or model, which remains unchanged.
+We also wanted to argue that writing clarity and presentation, while important, are not critical to affect the core contributions and significances of our work.
+We hope this can address your remaining comment.
+If that's the case, we kindly respectfully request your reconsideration of the assigned score.
-We believe these revisions will address your concerns and further strengthen the paper's communication of its contributions.

-Additionally, we have provided a comprehensive reply ranging from theoretical aspects to empirical results and other concerns, and we are glad to know that your concerns regarding those are addressed.
-Regarding the concern about presentation, we have come up with a plan and we believe this is not so critical.

-Thank you again for your constructive feedback.
+Again, thank you very much for your constructive feedback, which leads to a much improved version of our paper.
+Health and happiness to you and yours in the new year ahead!

+Best,
+Authors